scrunchedpaperscrunchedpaper

 Published Septemter 13, 2016

-Most of us pay our Insurance premiums by the month as it helps with cash flow, and why should a Self Managed Super Fund (SMSF) be any different?
+Most of us pay our Insurance premiums by the month as it helps with cash flow, and why should a Self Managed Super Funds (SMSF) be any different?

 We recently had one of our clients hand in their 2016 work, and upon compiling their SMSF Tax Return, we noticed there was a Premium Funding application to pay their Insurance Premium.
 Premium funding pays the Insurance premium upfront and then you can pay it off over equal monthly instalments.